gophercoders/website/content/installing-go.md

 exactly as you see it into the terminal and then press <kbd>Return</kbd>.

-You will be prompted to enter the Super User Password, so type that in.
+You will be prompted to enter the Super User Password.
+Remember that this is the same password, _coder_, that you typed in to login as the __gopher__ user.
 You won't see any `*`'s when you do this.
 This is normal.

 The guest additions install will then begin.
 You will know when it has finished when the install messages stop appearing in the terminal and the green and blue terminal prompt returns.

-Once the install has completed, you need need to eject the Guest Additions CD.
+Once the install has completed you can now close the terminal window.
+You now need to eject the Guest Additions CD.
 You can do this the by clicking on the eject button next to the Guest Additions CD name in the file manager.

 {{% gcFigure class="text-center" src="/images/install/virtualbox/virtualbox-eject-cd.png"
 title="Fig-11: Remember to eject the Guest Additions CD." %}}

-You can now close the terminal window and the file manager window if it is still open.
+You can now close the file manager window if it is still open.

 You will need to power down the virtual machine by closing the Virtualbox window, and then start it again before the guest additions will take effect.